-The earliest acquisition records for the books in the McGovern Center are found in the Houston Academy of Medicine’s (HAM) Library Committee reports for 1935 and 1936.
+The earliest acquisition records for the books in the McGovern Historical Center are found in the Houston Academy of Medicine’s (HAM) Library Committee reports for 1935 and 1936.
 Thirty Fellows of the Academy raised $300 to purchase a collection of 275 French medical books published between 1730 and 1830.

 In 1949, HAM and Baylor College of Medicine combined their medical libraries.
 In anticipation of the completion of the Jesse H. Jones Building for the library, the M.D.
-Anderson Foundation purchased the rhuematology collection of a New York physician, Dr. Reginald Burbank.
+Anderson Foundation purchased the rheumatology collection of a New York physician, Dr. Reginald Burbank.
 This purchase was followed by a gift from the Cora and Webb Mading Foundation of more than 1,000 titles on sanitation and communicable diseases.
 After the 1954 dedication of the library building, many physicians donated books or historical pamphlets to be stored in a very small, locked room on the second floor.

 Soon after his arrival in Houston, Dr. McGovern became one of the Library’s most staunch supporters, annually supplying funds for the purchase of rare books and travel support for the librarians to attend meetings of the American Association for the History of Medicine.
 In 1977, The Library formed a new department with new quarters to collect historical materials and to enhance the rare book collections.

 In 1982, Dr. McGovern donated his personal collection of rare and historical book to the Library.
 Photographs taken at the event celebrating this donation are were placed the archives.
 In 1994, Dr. McGovern donated his William Osler collection.
-In 1966 the Library’s Board of Directors named the historical department in his honor and established the McGovern Endowment for the support of the department.
+In 1996 the Library’s Board of Directors named the historical department in his honor and established the McGovern Endowment for the support of the department.

 When the Menninger Clinic moved from Topeka, KS to Houston in the early 2000s, the rare book collection was transferred to the Library.
 This collection of more than 5,000 books is in the process of being cataloged.

-In 2010, the McGovern Center acquired the rare books about dentistry from the University of Texas Dental School.
+In 2010, the McGovern Historical Center acquired the rare books about dentistry from the University of Texas Dental School.
 The majority of these books were collected by Dr. Thomas Dow in the early 20th century.
 This collection is also in the process of being cataloged.

 On June 4, 2007, the department celebrated it’s 30th Anniversary with a party honoring Dr. McGovern and the preservation of medical history.
-Houston Mayor Bill White, Library Board President Victoria McGillin and TMCPresident and CEO Richard E. Wainerdi were keynote speakers.
+Houston Mayor Bill White, Library Board President Victoria McGillin and TMC President and CEO Richard E. Wainerdi were keynote speakers.